sygel-technology/sy-partner-contact/partner_invoicing_frequency/README.rst

 To configure the stages of the opportunities that can be transferred, you need to:

 #.
-Go to Contact > Configuration > Invoicing Frecuencies
+Go to Contact > Configuration > Invoicing Frequencies
 #.
 Create as many invoicing frecuencies as needed.